Wendy Williams

-Wendy Williams Hunter (Note: Sources have used both Wendy Williams Hunter and simply Wendy Hunter as Williams' legal name.) (born July 18, 1964) is an American former talk-show host, media personality and author.
+Wendy Williams Hunter (Note: Sources have used both Wendy Williams Hunter and simply Wendy Hunter as Williams' legal name.) (born July 18, 1964) is an American former broadcaster, media personality and author.
 Williams began her career as a radio DJ and quickly became known as a shock jock in New York City.
 She gained notoriety for her confrontational interviews of celebrities.
 The VH1 reality series The Wendy Williams Experience broadcast events surrounding her radio show in 2006.
 From 2008 to 2021, she hosted the nationally syndicated television talk show The Wendy Williams Show.

 Williams was inducted into the National Radio Hall of Fame in 2009.
 On her 50th birthday, the council of Asbury Park, New Jersey, renamed the street on which she grew up to Wendy Williams Way.
-Due to health complications, Williams retired in 2021.
-She was placed under a guardianship one year later and was diagnosed with aphasia and frontotemporal dementia in 2023.
-A neurologist challenged Williams’ dementia diagnosis in 2025 after the findings of a court-ordered medical evaluation were released.

-Williams's other endeavors include authoring several books, appearances in various films and television shows and touring her comedy show.
+Her other endeavors include authoring several books, appearances in various films and television shows and touring her stand-up comedy show.
 She has also created a fashion line, a wig line and a jewelry collection.

+Due to health complications, Williams retired from hosting The Wendy Williams Show in 2021.
+She was placed under a guardianship one year later and was diagnosed with primary progressive aphasia and frontotemporal dementia in 2023.
+Williams' legal counsel began litigation against the guardianship in December 2025 after the findings of a court-ordered medical evaluation were released.
+In it, a neurologist diagnosed Williams with alcohol-related dementia, recommending that her guardianship be terminated as the findings did not indicate she was affected by a progressive form of aphasia or dementia.

 Early life

 Wendy Joan Williams was born on July 18, 1964, in Asbury Park, New Jersey.
-She is the second of three children born to Shirley and Thomas Dwayne Williams.
+She is the second of three children born to Shirley (1937–2020) and Thomas Dwayne Williams (1931–2026).
 The couple had a combined three master's degrees; Shirley was a special education teacher while Thomas was a teacher and school principal who in 1969 became the first black school administrator in Red Bank, New Jersey.
 Following race riots in Asbury Park in 1970, the family moved to the predominantly white, middle income suburb of Wayside in Ocean Township, New Jersey.
 They attended a Baptist church and visited the town of Oak Bluffs, Massachusetts, each summer.
 As a child, doctors recommended Williams be medicated to control her hyperactivity.
 She suffered from poor body image due to the diet her parents put her on after gaining weight in elementary school.
 Williams was a Brownie in the Girl Scouts and volunteered as a candy striper.
 Her parents believed she would become a nurse.